This year in November, as every 4 years for the past 225 or so years, America will vote on its next President.

 Flash-forward to now.
 This election seems to be pretty open right now.
 It’s very much up in the air on whether we’ll have a republican (most likely McCain) or a democrat (Clinton or Barrack) in office.
 Do I have a preference?
 Yes, and I will vote that preference.

-But what is beginning to annoy me (and that’s never a good thing – just ask my friends) and something I realize I saw the gestation of four years ago, is that on both sides I’m hearing people gripe and moan about how bad things will be if so -and-so is elected.
+But what is beginning to annoy me and something I realize I saw the gestation of four years ago, is that on both sides I’m hearing people gripe and moan about how bad things will be if so-and-so is elected.
 This is not separated by party.
 They’re all doing it.

 This really chafes my neck meat (to steal a phrase.)